IEMS Indicator Information

 Interstate comparisons are made with reference to a group of six technology benchmark states (benchmark states), which were chosen based on economic similarities to Virginia and success in stimulating innovation and entrepreneurship.
 They include: California, Maryland, Massachusetts, North Carolina, Pennsylvania, and Texas.
 When a non-benchmark state leads on the particular indicator, that state is also identified.
 Lastly, a United States average is provided.

 Virginia intra-regional comparisons are made using eight nine Virginia regions.
-These regions are defined using the nine regional GO Virginia regions model of the Council on Virginia’s Future and are: Southwest Virginia (Region 1), Roanoke/New River/Blacksburg (Region 2), Southside (Region 3), Greater Richmond (Region 4), Hampton Roads (Region 5), Greater Fredericksburg (Region 6), Northern Virginia (Region 7), and Greater Charlottesville (Region 9). the Central, Eastern, Hampton Roads, Northern, Southside, Southwest, Valley, and West Central regions.
+These regions are defined using the nine regional GO Virginia regions and are: Southwest Virginia (Region 1), Roanoke/New River/Blacksburg (Region 2), Southside (Region 3), Greater Richmond (Region 4), Hampton Roads (Region 5), Greater Fredericksburg (Region 6), Northern Virginia (Region 7), and Greater Charlottesville (Region 9). the Central, Eastern, Hampton Roads, Northern, Southside, Southwest, Valley, and West Central regions.
 More information about which counties and cities are included within each region is available via the map can be found here.
 Future versions will use GO Virginia regions.Prior versions of the IEMS used eight regions, based on the model of the now sunset Council on Virginia’s Future.

 Directional arrows are based on trends over the past five years of available data.
 If the change was significantly positive, the directional arrow is “improving.”
 If it exhibited little change, it is “maintaining.”
 If the change was significantly negative, the directional arrow is “worsening.”
 In cases where multi-year information is not available, a horizontal line indications that trend data was not available.